 - Definition Microfluidics:

 - Dictionary field including engineering, physics, chemistry and biotechnology involving the design of systems for the precise control and manipulation of fluids on a small, sub-millimeter scale.
-Typically magnetic resonance spectroscopy (mrs) explain.
+Typically magnetic resonance spectroscopy (mrs) definition.

 - Definition Magnetic Resonance Elastography (MRE):

 - Dictionary technique to capture snapshots of shear waves that move through the tissue and create “elastograms” or images that show tissue stiffness.
-MRE is used to non-invasively detect hardening of the liver magnetic resonance spectroscopy (mrs) what is.
+MRE is used to non-invasively detect hardening of the liver magnetic resonance spectroscopy (mrs) explain.

 - Definition Microparticle:

 - Dictionary 1 and 100 m in size.
 A m is a micrometer, which is one-millionth of a meter.
 Man-made microparticles include ceramics, glass, polymers and metals.
-In biological systems, microparticles are small magnetic resonance spectroscopy (mrs) meaning.
+In biological systems, microparticles are small magnetic resonance spectroscopy (mrs) what is.